Hakukano/FLP-Abyss-Player/README.md

 This is a media player that allows you go through the entire folder of media recursively like looking into an abyss.

+# Install

+## Install From crates.io

+-`cargo install flp-abyss-player`
+- Download the assets from release page
+- Setup environment variable to point to the assets

+## Run From Source

+- Clone this repo
+- `cargo run --release`

 # Supported Media

 ## Images